jce10/SPS_CATRiNA_EventBuilder/README.md

 3. cut list - provides path to root CutG objects used for applying cuts in focal plane histograms.
 4. scaler - setting counting parameters.
 5. shift map -
-6. input file - modify the paths to all of the evb files listed above.
+6. input file - modify the paths to all of the evb files listed above. the input file for SPS-CAT has been modified to include additional kinematic correction  inputs for the user.

 ## EventBuilder vs. EventBuilderGui
 There are two programs provided.
 They are `EventBuilderGui` and `EventBuilder`.
 The first is a full GUI version of the event builder.
 The GUI supports all conversion methods and the plotting tool.